vignesh-s/butterfork/README.md

+# DEPRECATED

+ButterKnife supports library projects starting with version [8.2.0](https://github.com/JakeWharton/butterknife/blob/master/CHANGELOG.md#version-820-2016-07-10).
+No new development will be taking place on this fork.

 Butter Fork
 ===========

 ![Logo](website/static/logo.png)

-A fork of [ButterKnife](https://github.com/JakeWharton/butterknife) with support for Library projects (Solves the non-final id problem).
+A fork of [Butter Fork](https://github.com/oguzbabaoglu/butterfork) that is a fork of [ButterKnife](https://github.com/JakeWharton/butterknife) with support for Library projects (Solves the non-final id problem).

 This change is incompatible with the current library and is therefore distributed under a different name.
 See the [Limitations](#limitations) and [Why Fork?](#why-fork) sections below.